-I love this picture of husband, John with daughter, Anne.
+I love this picture of my husband, John with daughter, Anne.
 In 1986, he may have been the Secretary of one of the largest and most powerful trade unions in Australia but he was also a new father, albeit second time round.

-And the second time round he had his priorities right.
+And the second time around he had his priorities right.
 Whenever he came home, or if I met him after work, he switched off, and lived in the moment – moments of love and joy, concentrating on family and where and how we fitted into the big picture of Life.

 This week is the anniversary of John’s death and as usual reflection and memories of our time together are more intense but I’m always grateful for the many gifts John left me.
 The most important of course being our two beautiful daughters, but also his wisdom about taking the time to value what is really important in life:

 - the respect and love of those you hold dear,

 - the difference you make in their lives,